nick-etuk/workstation1/README.md

     "install_vscode",
     "install_text_editor",
     "configure_backend",
-    "build_backend backendworker",
+    "build_backendworker",
-    "build_backend web",
+    "build_web",
     "start_docker",
     "docker_login",
-    "start_service backendworker",
+    "start_backendworker",
     "start_http_server",
     "open_vscode"
   ]
 }
 ```

-Activity IDs must be unique across all projects.
+Step Ids must be unique across all projects.

-# Steps
+If the step has an `exitTo` property, when the step is completed, the OS shell will switch to the specified path.

-Steps are the Shell script or Powershell code files that actually perform the actions specified in the activities.
+By default, the path is relative to the project root directory.
-Each step has a json configuration file that matches the name of the script file.
-This specifies the
+If the path begins with a `/` or a `<drive letter>:\`, it is treated as an absolute path.
-dependencies and checks that go with the step.
-It can also contain child steps.
+You can include `..`, `..\\..` and so on in the path to refer to a directory above the project directory.
-If the step is simple, the code for what it does can be entered as a command directly in the step defintion.
+You can also include environment variable in the path.

 ## Checks